ga-curriculum/seb-pre-work-responding-to-browser-events/README.md

 <span id=time-estimate class="color-grey-500">60 mins</span>

 <p id="lesson-description">
-  It all comes together when we use JavaScript to wait for user activity in the browser and respond by executing JavaScript functions that manipulate the DOM.
-In this lesson, we’ll work on attaching event listeners to DOM elements to allow our webpages to intelligently interact with user input.
+It all comes together when we use JavaScript to <strong>listen for user actions in the browser</strong> and respond by running functions that manipulate the DOM.

+In this lesson, you’ll learn how to <strong>attach event listeners</strong> to DOM elements.
+This will allow your webpages to respond to user input — such as clicks, form submissions, and other interactions — making your pages dynamic and interactive.

 </p>

 <h5 id="topics-header" class="color-grey-500">Topics</h5>